onefoursix/streamsets-job-template-service/README.md

             ]
           }'
 ```

-- You can use any arbitrary non-empty string values for the <code>user-id</code>, and  <code>user-run-id</code>.
-The values passed in can be used subsequently to correlate the Job metrics records for Jobs associated with the run.
+- You can use any arbitrary non-empty string value for the <code>user-run-id</code>.
+That value can be used subsequently to correlate the Job metrics records for Jobs associated with the run.

+- The Job Template to be run is selected dynamically, based on the <code>source-type</code> and <code>target-type</code>, by the Job Template Runner script.
+In this example, the template selection is implemented by looking up the source and target types in the <code>ingestion_pattern</code> table and then selecting the matching Job Template.
+See the  <code>get_job_template_info</code> method in the <code>database_manager.py</code> file for details.

+- The static Job template parameters <code>HTTP_METHOD</code>, <code>HTTP_MODE</code>, and <code>GCS_CONNECTION</code> are retrieved from the configuration database and added to the dynamic runtime parameters passed in the request

 - The REST API endpoint calls the  <code>run_job_template</code> method in the file [job_template_runner.py](python/job_template_runner.py)

-- The Job Template to be run is selected dynamically based on the <code>source-type</code> and <code>target-type</code> by the Job Template Runner script.
-In this minimal example, the template selection is trivially hard-coded but one could implement additional logic for more complex template selection.

-- The Job Template's runtime parameters are set based on the <code>runtime-parameters</code> included in the request.

 - All interaction with the StreamSets Platform is managed by the class <code>StreamSetsManager</code> in the file [streamsets_manager.py](python/streamsets_manager.py)